*This article may contain affiliate links. Read our disclosure policy.

 - No short code support: As of this writing there is no support for short code messaging – in other words sending messages to 4-6 digit numbers services.
 (Example: text 32456 for a listing of movies) This is being changed however, and they anticipate support for short codes to be added soon.
 UPDATE: Republic Wireless announced on October 10th, 2014 that there is now support for short codes.
 One more thing to scratch off the cons list!

-Overall Republic Wireless seems like a legitimate non contract cell service option.
-It ends up being cheaper than most of the other services that I've looked into, and if you have good WiFi coverage like I do, it can be considerably cheaper.
-I'd definitely recommend checking it out if you're looking to cut an out of control cell phone bill.
+Overall Republic Wireless is a great non contract cell service option.
+It ends up being cheaper than most of the other services that I’ve looked into, and if you have good WiFi coverage like I do, it can be considerably cheaper.
+I’d definitely recommend checking it out if you’re looking to cut an out of control cell phone bill.

 Are you using Republic Wireless?
 How has the service worked for you?
 How much are you saving?

 Find out more about the service and sign up via the link below.

 - Why We Switched To Republic Wireless